What is Depression?

 To further you down the holistic path as fast as possible, Certapet has made the process for this revolutionary service completely digital, not to mention easy to navigate.
 We provide a free, confidential screening test which takes less than 5 minutes to determine your candidacy.
 From there, you will be matched with a licensed mental health professional in your state and contacted to set up your telehealth appointment.

-The final step is our therapist’s recommendation, which includes a treatment plan with your particular service dog or psychiatric service animal is not to be confused with an emotional support dog!
-A service dog, and an official ESA letter if you qualify.
+The final step is our therapist’s recommendation, which includes a treatment plan with your particular service dog, and an official ESA letter if you qualify.

 And that’s all you will need to obtain either a psychiatric service dog or an emotional support animal, based on your situation.
 Whether you receive a therapy dog, emotional support animal, or any other type of service animal, you’ll be taking the safer, more beneficial route that only modern holistic alternatives can provide.